 2015 - Digital Blue

 The demands on buildings are increasing.
 They are required to be networked, energy self-sufficient, zero-emissions, healthy, integrated und flexible.
 One key element prevents them becoming true Blue Buildings: operating efficiency.
 Digital Blue integrates digitization.
 This results in better, more economically viable buildings – fully in keeping with the spirit of ‘the blue way’.

 We achieve this, in part, through digital design with Building Information Modeling (BIM), as well as through modular construction and lean management.
 The Cradle to Cradle® approach also benefits from digitization.
 The material passport contains all relevant information on the materials and designs used in the project from a building ecology perspective.

 2016 - Blue City – Integrated Urban Solutions

-Energy, climate, resources, mobility, infrastructure, digitization, finance and society – all of these factors affect cities and influence urban life.
+Energy, climate, resources, mobility, infrastructure, digitization, finance and society – all of these issues have an impact on cities and affect urban living.